-The policy of the Kite Academy Trust is to carry forward a prudent level of resources designed to meet the capital programme, long term development plans, cyclical needs of renewal and any other unforeseen contingencies, plans to support Academies where pupil numbers are reducing.
+The policy of The Kite Academy Trust is to carry forward a prudent level of resources designed to meet the capital programme, long term development plans, cyclical needs of renewal and any other unforeseen contingency plans to support academies where pupil numbers are reducing.
 The Trust will aim to maintain a minimum Reserves balance of £500,000.
-Actual unrestricted funds as at 31st August 2023 were £1.5m.
+Actual unrestricted funds as at 31 August 2024 were £795k.